 The Story of the Bokassa Diamond

 Aside from the three most famous diamonds, there is also the Bokassa Diamond, which is surrounded by a truly fascinating story.
 In 1977, a Central African dictator named Jean-Bédel Bokassa declared himself emperor and asked Albert Jolis, the president of a diamond mining operation, for a diamond ring.

-Jolis did not have the money to buy such a large stone, however, if he did not deliver one, his company would lose the mining concession in Central Africa.
-And so he devised a clever solution: Jolis found a large piece of black diamond bolt (a poorly crystallized diamond usually fit only to be crushed into abrasive powder) that curiously resembled Africa in shape.
-He ordered for the diamond to be polished and mounted on a large ring.
+Jolis did not have the money to buy such a large stone; however, if he did not deliver one, his company would lose the mining concession in Central Africa.
+And so he devised a clever solution: Jolis found a large piece of black diamond bolt (a poorly crystallised diamond usually fit only to be crushed into abrasive powder) that curiously resembled Africa in shape.
+He ordered the diamond to be polished and mounted on a large ring.
 A one-quarter carat white diamond was then set roughly where the country is located on the continent.

 Jolis presented this "unique" diamond to the clueless Bokassa, who loved it.
 He thought that the $500 ring was worth over $500,000.

 Want to learn more about diamonds for investment?
 The experts at BNT Diamonds can help.
 Get in touch with us today by booking an appointment in one of our showrooms or requesting a quote.